-- A. Take a spare Hydrolab battery and attach it to the connector on the laptop. - B. Attach sonde cable to sonde in 5 gallon bucket and launch Ecowatch as you would to calibrate. - D. Type "menu" at the # prompt, then select Report. - E. MAKE SURE THAT ONLY THE FOLLOWING PARAMETERS ARE CHECKED UNDER THE REPORT MENU: - -Time, Temp C, SpCond. mS/cm, Sal ppt, pH, Turb., Chl ug/L, Chl RFU, ODOsat %, ODO mg/L, and Battery volts. - F. Return to the Main menu by pressing <Esc> and select Run, then Discrete Sampling, then Start Sampling. - G. Allow readings to stabilize for at least 30 seconds.
+- A. Attach sonde cable to sonde in 5 gallon bucket and launch Ecowatch as you would to calibrate. - B. Type "menu" at the # prompt, then select Report. - C. MAKE SURE THAT ONLY THE FOLLOWING PARAMETERS ARE CHECKED UNDER THE REPORT MENU: - -Time, Temp C, SpCond. mS/cm, Sal ppt, pH, Turb., Chl ug/L, Chl RFU, ODOsat %, ODO mg/L, and Battery volts. - D. Return to the Main menu by pressing <Esc> and select Run, then Discrete Sampling, then Start Sampling. - E. Allow readings to stabilize for at least 30 seconds.
 Record Temperature, Barometric Pressure, Chart DO mg/L (from pressure/temperature chart), meter ODO mg/l, and ODO% Saturation.
 Refer to "Ranges for Daily Check" page if meter ODO is off by +/- 0.2mg/L - from chart DO.
-Remove sonde from bucket and remove probe guard. - H. Fill a clean calibration cup (the taller one) with black top attached 3/4 full with DI water. - I. Place probes down into calibration cup allowing at least three inches between probes and the bottom of the calibration cup. - J. Check optics for air bubbles.
-If air bubbles exist, gently raise the sonde up and down in the solution until air bubbles are gone. - K. Record Chlorophyll and Turbidity "0" once readings have stabilized.
-If Chlorophyll "0" is off by 1μ g/L or if Turbidity "0" is off by 2 NTU, re-calibrate using the procedures listed in the Calibration section. - L. Attach a clean, dry open-ended calibration cup to the sonde.
+Remove sonde from bucket and remove probe guard. - F. Fill a clean calibration cup (the taller one) with black top attached 3/4 full with DI water. - G. Place probes down into calibration cup allowing at least three inches between probes and the bottom of the calibration cup. - H. Check optics for air bubbles.
+If air bubbles exist, gently raise the sonde up and down in the solution until air bubbles are gone. - I. Record Chlorophyll and Turbidity "0" once readings have stabilized.
+If Chlorophyll "0" is off by $1\mu g/L$ or if Turbidity "0" is off by 2 NTU, re-calibrate using the procedures listed in the Calibration section. - L. Attach a clean, dry open-ended calibration cup to the sonde.
 Rinse calibration cup and probes three times with clean 12900μS/cm specific conductance standard.
 Place sonde in ring stand with probes facing up.
 Fill calibration cup with clean 12900μS/cm specific conductance standard.
 Wait for meter to stabilize and record specific conductance reading.
-Re-calibrate specific conductance if meter is off by +/- 645μS/cm. - M. Rinse probes three times with DI then three times with pH 7 buffer. - N. Pour clean pH 7 buffer into calibration cup, wait until readings stabilize, then record
+Re-calibrate specific conductance if meter is off by +/- 645μS/cm. - M. Rinse probes three times with DI then three times with pH 7 buffer. - N. Pour clean pH 7 buffer into calibration cup, wait until readings stabilize, then record temperature and pH 7 reading.
+If readings fail to stabilize, try unplugging the laptop from the power source and pull YSI stand away from the wall.

-- temperature and pH 7 reading.
-If readings fail to stabilize, try unplugging the laptop from the power source and pull YSI stand away from the wall. - O. Rinse probes three times with DI then three times with pH 10 buffer. - P. Pour clean pH 10 buffer into calibration cup, wait until readings stabilize, then record temperature and pH 10 reading. - Q. Recalibrate pH 7 and pH 10 if either value is off by +/- .2 units
+- O. Rinse probes three times with DI then three times with pH 10 buffer. - P. Pour clean pH 10 buffer into calibration cup, wait until readings stabilize, then record temperature and pH 10 reading. - Q. Recalibrate pH 7 and pH 10 if either value is off by +/- .2 units